litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
   <td>The <code>appkind</code> in the spec specifies the Kubernetes resource type of the app deployment.
-The Litmus chaos operator supports chaos on deployments, statefulsets and daemonsets.
+The Litmus ChaosOperator supports chaos on deployments, statefulsets and daemonsets.
 Application health check routines are dependent on the resource types, in case of some experiments.</td>
 </tr>
 </table>